lewagon/dotfiles/03-AR-Database/02-SQL-CRUD/Optional-01-My-First-ORM/README.md

 ## Specs

-Implement the `Record` method so that it has all the behavior expected from a model (`save`, `destroy`, `self.find` and `self.all`).
+Implement the `Record` class so that it has all the behavior expected from a model (`save`, `destroy`, `self.find` and `self.all`).

 **Do not** write any code in your `Post` and `User` classes!
 This constraint